jpmorganchase/salt-ds/CONTRIBUTING.md

 1. Add the icon to the `packages/icons/src/SVG` folder.
 The icon should be named using kebab casing e.g. `icon-name.svg`.
 2. Navigate to `packages/icons` e.g. `cd packages/icons`.
-3. Run `yarn build` to build the icons.
+3. Run `yarn build:icons` to build the icons.
 4. Write a changeset using `yarn changeset`, this should have the format:

 ```md